taylorsw04/FluidFramework/packages/dds/tree/docs/feature list.md

 However, the edit to the tree should only finish and be sent to other clients if/when the service call finishes.
 Additionally, the developer may want to prevent incoming changes from taking effect until after this flow completes, as it may be confusing or even inconsistent during the intermediate state.
 Implementing this correctly requires both asynchrony and snapshot isolation in the transaction layer.

-## Parity with experimental Shared Tree

-> In progress

-This milestone marks the point at which the Shared Tree is at parity (a superset of the functionality and as good or better performance) with the legacy Shared Tree.
-At this stage, developers using the legacy tree DDS can (and should) switch to Shared Tree.
-To make this transition as painless as possible, the following will be true:

--   Developers will have access to a data migration system.
-    This mechanism can be used to safely and losslessly migrate data from the legacy tree to the Shared Tree.
-    The migration is performed client-side and can be run on demand (at load time, in response to a user action, etc.).
--   The persisted format is stable and backward compatibility is guaranteed.
-    This means that all versions of data (ops and summaries) ever written by the new Shared Tree are supported for reading (loading) forever.
--   As the Shared Tree data format evolves, there will—for every new data version released—always exist a Shared Tree package that supports writing both the latest major version and the one just prior.
-    This allows staged rollouts of the new version on the application side.
-    For example, the release of version 2.0 will include the ability to write format 2.0 but will default to writing format 1.0; an adopting application will ship the 2.0 package in this state, wait until some satisfactorily high adoption rate is reached (e.g., 99.9% of clients are on the new version) and then enable the writing of version 2.0.
-    This is safe to do, as all clients (even the ones who are still defaulting to writing version 1.0) can read the new version.

 ## Embedded collections (e.g., sets, maps)